Raghottamvkalkeri/Data_Engineer/README.md

 # Python - Basic Data Structures (DS)

 Python provides several built-in data structures to store and manipulate data efficiently.
-Two fundamental structures are **Lists** and **Tuples**.
+Three fundamental structures are **Lists**, **Tuples**, and **Dictionaries**.
 Understanding their properties and use cases helps in choosing the right one for specific scenarios.

 ---